yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 1. Provision a Function App to host the functions in the Visual Studio solution, in a Consumption Plan.
 Create a new Resource Group with a name similar to your main Resource Group such as 'contosoeventsfn-SUFFIX'.

-2. Name the App something like 'contosoeventsfn-SUFFIX'.
+2. Name the App something like 'contosoeventsfn-SUFFIX'

 #### Exit criteria:

--  When the provisioning completes, your Web App and Function App are listed in the Azure Portal.
+-  When the provisioning completes, your Web App and Function App are listed in the Azure Portal

 ### Task 5: Storage account